 Through the years, SiR has added many big names to his resume.
 Working as an engineer for Tyrese Gibson, co-writing for Stevie Wonder and being featured on Jay Rock’s “The Ways” are all impressive feats that represent his continued growth and diversity of skills.
 SiR has managed to stay modest and thanks all who gave him chances along the way.

 In 2012, he released his first mixtape, Wooden Voodoo, and two years later, Long Live Dilla came out in a similar fashion.
 While these first two bodies of work went down quietly without much success, HER and Seven Sundays were much different and finally proved his worth.

 His most dominant album, November, released at the very beginning of this year with a push from Kendrick and the rest of TDE.
 It quickly caught the attention of many, turning them into die-hard fans.
 Since its release, it has thrived significantly with millions of streams in only two months.
 Out of nowhere, SiR has captured the attention and respect of avid music listeners.

 The album itself has a similar listening experience to albums such as Frank Ocean’s Channel Orange or Kendrick Lamar’s DAMN.
 SiR makes it close to impossible to sit still and silent, with creative hums and bouncy beats.
-Little can compare to the feeling of playing the album on a rainy sunday, or a sunny road trip as it takes you into a introspective mood.
+Little can compare to the feeling of playing the album on a rainy Sunday or a sunny road trip as it takes you into an introspective mood.